sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 ## 2.1.
 The original method

-The method that was used in the study was quite simple.
+The method that was used in the study was straightforward.
 Given the basis functions of the system, the expectation value of the Hamiltonian was used as the loss function.
-The input of the network is the position and the output is the ground state wavefunction.
+The input of the network is the position and the output is the ground state wave function.

 Explain the original method.

 ## 2.2.
 My interpretation
 Some of hyperparameters such as the learning rate and the number of epochs were not expressed in the study.
-Therefore it was cumbersome to finetune the networks.
+Therefore, it was cumbersome to finetune the network.

- were calculated using Riemann's sum.
-According to this, one has,

-The loss definitions and the training can be found in section 3.1
+After several attempts for finetuning, the network started to give similar results with the original work.
+The loss definitions and the training procedure can be found in Section 3.1

 Explain the parts that were not clearly explained in the original paper and how you interpreted them.